 Can I pick up my registration packet early?

-Friday evening packet pick-up is at the La Veta United Methodist Church.
+Friday evening packet pick-up is from 4-9 pm at the La Veta Community Center.

 My wife wants to meet me at the finish.
 Can I bring her to the post-ride dinner?